Apple III: Sales

 BYTE reported in 1982 that Apple had sold only 10,000 of the original Apple III, compared to 350,000 Apple IIs sold by the end of 1981.
 Pohlman reported that Apple was only selling 500 units a month by late 1981, mostly as replacements.
 The company was able to eventually raise monthly sales to 5,000, but the IBM PC's successful launch had encouraged software companies to develop for it instead, prompting Apple to shift focus to the Lisa and Macintosh.
 The PC almost ended sales of the Apple III, the most closely comparable Apple computer model.
 IIe sales rose in late 1983 and early 1984 despite its circa-1977 technology; by contrast, III sales were primarily to existing III owners, Apple itself—its 4,500 employees were equipped with some 3,000-4,500 units—and some small businesses.
 After selling about 75,000 units, and replacing 14,000 defective units, Apple discontinued the III series on April 24, 1984, four months after introducing the III Plus.

 Jobs said the company lost "incalculable amounts" of money on the Apple III.
 Wozniak estimated that Apple had spent $100 million on the III instead of improving the II and better competing against IBM.
 Pohlman claimed that there was a "stigma" at Apple associated with having contributed to the computer.
 Most employees who worked on the III reportedly left Apple.

 Legacy

 Some design ideas, including the file system from the Apple III's operating system, Apple SOS, were influential.
 Apple SOS's file system was incorporated into Apple ProDOS and Apple GS/OS (the main operating systems for the Apple II following the demise of the Apple III) as well as the Apple Lisa (the de facto business-oriented successor to the Apple III).
 The Apple III introduced the hierarchical file system which influenced the evolution of the Macintosh: the original Macintosh File System (MFS) was a flat file system without subdirectories, designed for a floppy disk; all subsequent file systems were hierarchical.
-By comparison, the IBM PC's first file system (again designed for floppy disks) was also flat and later versions (designed for hard disks) were hierarchical.
+By comparison, the IBM PC's first file system was originally designed as a flat file system for floppy disks, only later extended to support folder hierarchy with MS-DOS 2.0 in 1983.